 The dealer will give you a basic introduction to your RV when they hand over the keys, but you’ll want some practical experience under your belt before you hit the road.
 Search online for RV driving schools in your area, or ask for referrals to instructors from the dealership or from staff at RV parks and campgrounds.
 Or, ask experienced RVers where they learned to drive.

 Even if only one of you plans on taking the wheel, it’s advisable for your traveling partner to learn how to drive the RV in a pinch in case you become tired or ill.
-We saw RV classes ranging from $250 for a refresher course to $695 for a two-day driving class for two people.
+We saw RV classes ranging from $250 for an RV backing class to $895 for a two-day driving class for two people.